 The CGA has a number of awards which recognise outstanding alumni in our community.

 Fellowship is the highest honour the Association can bestow.
 It recognises outstanding service to the School or the Association for 25 years (or such lesser period as the Committee may decide in special circumstances).
 Individuals cannot nominate themselves and the nomination must be seconded.
-Fellowships, which include the presentation of a certificate and tie/scarf, are traditionally awarded at the annual Founder’s Day Dinner.
+Fellowships are traditionally awarded at the annual Founder’s Day Dinner.
 See a full list of our CGA Fellows here.

 The Don Wirth Medal